Qualifying for Your Pension

 As a Basic Plan member, you qualify for a full retirement under the following provisions:

 - Basic 55 with 30.
 You will qualify for your pension when you are at least age 55 and have 30 or more years of service.
 At least 15 years of service must be earned through the Michigan Public School Employees Retirement System.

 - Basic 60 with 10.
-You qualify for a pension at age 60 with at least 10 years of earned service.
+You qualify for a pension at age 60 with at least 10 years of earned service credit.

 You are vested, meaning you have sufficient service to qualify for a pension though you may not yet meet the age requirement, when you have the equivalent of ten years of full-time public school employment.
 If you're in the MIP DC Converted or Basic DC Converted plan, you'll continue to earn credit towards pension eligibility as long as you remain employed under the retirement system.
 Click here for information on how earning and purchasing service affects your pension eligibility.

-Whether you are Basic or MIP, you can take an early reduced retirement as early as age 55 if you have at least 15 but less than 30 years of service.
+Whether you are Basic or MIP, you can take an early reduced retirement as early as age 55 if you have at least 15 but fewer than 30 years of service.
 Your pension amount is permanently reduced by one-half of one percent for each month and fraction of a month you take your pension before age 60 (6 percent per year).

 You must be an active member to be eligible for the early reduced retirement.
 An active member is someone who is still working under the retirement system and earning creditable service.
 If you terminate employment before the month you reach pension eligibility age, you become a deferred member, rather than an active member (see Summer birthday provision).
 Deferred members don't qualify for the early reduced pension.